 In certain circumstances, the Administrator may impose a summary suspension prior to the informal or formal proceedings described in the previous articles.
 A summary suspension may be imposed only when, in the judgment of the Administrator, the accused student's presence on the College campus would constitute a threat to the safety and well-being of members of the college community.
-To the greatest extent possible before implementing the summary suspension, the accused student shall be given oral or written notice of the intent to impose summary suspension.
+To the greatest extent possible before implementing the summary suspension, the accused student shall be given oral or written notice of the intent to impose summary suspension and shall be given an opportunity to present oral or written arguments against the imposition of the suspension.
 However, the refusal of a student to accept or acknowledge this notice shall not prevent the implementation of a summary suspension.
 Notice of the summary suspension shall be provided in writing to the student.
 After the student has been summarily suspended, the student shall be provided an opportunity for a formal or informal hearing within the shortest reasonable time period, not to exceed nine (9) school or business days.
 During the summary suspension, the student may not enter the campus without obtaining prior permission from the Administrator.